 Hardwood flooring is available with a number of distinct surface finishes that not only enhance the wood grain, but also help protect the floor.
 Whether you’re looking for a shiny, high-gloss finish or something a little more matte, hardwood top coatings provide plenty of options.
-Below are some of the top surface finishes to note when choosing solid or engineered hardwood flooring for your home.
+Below are some of the top surface finishes for hardwood to note when choosing etiher solid or engineered hardwood flooring for your home.

 Arguably the most popular surface finish for hardwood flooring, water-based polyurethane provides a clear finish and has the traditional hardwood look and feel.
 Traditionally, this smooth, lustrous finish gives solid and engineered hardwood floors the signature wet look, achieved by using multiple coats of high-gloss polyurethane.
 However, water-based polyurethane finishes also come in satin and semigloss.

-Most high-gloss polyurethane hardwood flooring is prefinished in the factory, which makes installation faster.
+Most high-gloss polyurethane hardwood flooring is prefinished in the factory.
+This makes installation much faster.
 Thanks to the high sheen, cleaning this hardwood finish is easy, although scratches, pet hair, and other imperfections do tend to stand out.
 Oil-based polyurethane is another urethane option, although it can yellow over time.

-Oil sealer or penetrating oil sealer is a wise choice if you’re planning on finishing your hardwood floors yourself as it’s pretty straightforward for DIYers to apply.
-Oil sealer doesn’t dry as hard as the polyurethane mentioned above, but the penetrating process brings out grain patterns and enhances the color of the wood.
+Oil sealer or penetrating oil sealer is a wise choice if you’re planning on finishing your hardwood floors yourself.
+It’s pretty straightforward for DIYers to apply.
+It doesn’t dry as hard as the polyurethane mentioned above, but the penetrating process brings out grain patterns and enhances the color of the wood.
 This finish also allows for touch ups later on.

-The main benefit of oil sealer is the low-gloss, natural look it brings to flooring, which is ideal for antique and traditional style homes.
+The main benefit of oil sealer is the low-gloss, natural look it brings to flooring.
+It is ideal for antique and traditional style homes.
 The main ingredient in most oil sealers is tung oil.
-Since tung oil is naturally derived and not permanent, oil sealers are commonly reapplied every three to five years.
+Tung oil is naturally derived and not permanent.
+You will need to reapply oil sealers every three to five years.
 This type of finish also has a longer drying time (24 to 48 hours per coat) and requires several coats.